Couple who both had long Covid planned suicide as ‘neglected’ sufferers struggle

 “Or has there been a genuine neurochemical change within the brain?
 People get brain fog, which just means the neurones aren’t firing as quickly as they should.
 This may also be affecting our ability to stabilise our mood and respond appropriately to different stimuli.”

 He said long Covid shared many similarities with chronic fatigue syndrome, or myalgic encephalomyelitis (ME).
-The condition increases the risk of sucidice among patients by almost sevenfold, research has shown.
+The condition increases the risk of suicide among patients by almost sevenfold, research has shown.

 Ondine Sherwood, a spokesperson for the charity Long Covid SOS, said the subset of patients who “cause the most concern” are the 398,000 individuals who are effectively disabled and unable to undertake everyday activities.